nhsconnect/FHIR-CDS/pages/explore/api_location.md

 ### Usage ###

-Within the Clinical Decision Support API implementation, the [Location](http://hl7.org/fhir/stu3/location.html) resource will be used to carry the current location of a patient.
+Within the Clinical Decision Support API implementation, the [Location](http://hl7.org/fhir/stu3/location.html) resource will be used to carry the current location of a patient when calling `$check-services`.

 The table below gives implementation guidance in relation to the elements within a `Location`: